jn-macleod/jn-macleod/README.md

 ### Hi there 👋

 :ocean:&#8193; I'm Johanna MacLeod, a full-stack developer currently working out of Montreal, Quebec.
-You can find me on [LinkedIn](https://ca.linkedin.com/in/johannamacleod).

 🌱&#8193; Lately, I've been interested in learning the latest stacks and frameworks around React, Vue, Node...